 The most common complaint I’ve heard about Relish is that it’s overpriced.
 Sandwiches approach the ten dollar price point and aren’t necessarily the Dagwood-style skyscraper sandwiches you might expect for the money.
 What you do get is an inventive, high-quality sandwich made to order, not some copycat chain’s rendition of the all American favorite.

-8019 Menual, N.E.
+8019 Menaul, N.E.

 Albuquerque, New Mexico

-LATEST VISIT: 03 July 2012
+LATEST VISIT: 09 July 2022

 # OF VISITS 10

 BEST BET: Cubano, Muffaletta, Double-Decker Reuben, Endive Salad, Chop Chop Salad, Mozzarella, The Mediterranean, Chocolate Sandwich, Bread Pudding, Spicy Italiano, Grinder, Strawberry Basil Sandwich